papadeltasierra/cloudsmets/docs/telink_tools.md

-# ZGC - Telink Python Tool
+# ZGC - Zigbee Gateway Controller
+Note that there is a compiled version of this tool however the Python based tool looks nicer and claims to be the _new_ version.

-> Google Translate actually does a good job of translating the Chinese comments!
+> Google Translate actually does a good job of translating the Chinese comments in the Python.

 ## What It does?
 Graphical control for the `ZBHCI` interface.